 In 5G, the fixed access network interfaces the radio link with the core network.
 Radio heads and base stations can be connected via heterogeneous transport technologies.
 These include fixed links like dedicated fiber, VDSL/G.fast, coax and plastic optical fibers, together with wireless alternatives such as micro- and mm-wave and optical wireless links, and also radio over fiber as a combination of radio and optical technologies.
+Satellite could be also considered to be used as a backhaul technology, taking a reduced diversity of use cases into account due to the increased latency.
 The heterogeneous set of technologies is aggregated in the access domain for further transport over a single-mode optical fiber.